Email shows Trump admin plans to expand 'Remain in Mexico' policy

 The Morning Rundown

-CBP is already sending non-Mexican asylum seekers, mainly from Central America, back into Mexico if they cross into the El Paso and Rio Grande Valley sectors of Texas.
+CBP is already sending asylum-seekers who are not from Mexico and are mainly from Central America back into Mexico if they cross into the El Paso and Rio Grande Valley sectors of Texas.

 CBP referred NBC News to the Department of Homeland Security for comment.
 DHS did not immediately respond to a request for comment.